mikeasilva/handbook-diff/markdown/38-church-policies-and-guidelines.md

 Ward and stake leaders encourage endowed members to obtain their own temple clothing.
 Temple clothing and garments may be purchased from a Church Distribution store or at [store.ChurchofJesusChrist.org](http://store.churchofjesuschrist.org).
 Stake and ward clerks may help members order the clothing.

+The bishop may use fast-offering funds to help members in need purchase temple clothing and garments (see [chapter 22](/study/manual/general-handbook/22-providing-for-temporal-needs?lang=eng)).

 Some temples have clothing available for rent.
 If a temple does not have rental clothing, members need to bring temple clothing with them.
 See [temples.ChurchofJesusChrist.org](http://www.churchofjesuschrist.org/temples) to learn whether a particular temple has rental clothing available.

 Temples maintain a limited supply of temple clothing that full-time missionaries may use.
 There is no rental charge while they are in missionary training centers and when they are authorized to participate in temple ordinances while serving in the mission field.
 If needed, this clothing may be used by missionaries receiving their own endowment.

+The garment is available in a variety of fabrics and styles, including for women who are pregnant or nursing ([store.ChurchofJesusChrist.org](http://store.churchofjesuschrist.org)).

+Members who need garments in a size that is not offered may contact a clothing consultant to place a special order.
+Contact information is available at [store.ChurchofJesusChrist.org/contactus](https://store.churchofjesuschrist.org/contactus).

-For information about garment fabrics and styles, see [store.ChurchofJesusChrist.org](http://store.churchofjesuschrist.org).
+For information about trying on garments before purchasing them, see [store.ChurchofJesusChrist.org](http://store.churchofjesuschrist.org).

 38.5.3

 ### Garments and Temple Clothing for Members Who Have Disabilities or Allergies

-Special garments may be purchased for members who are bedridden, have severe physical disabilities, or have allergies to certain fabrics or garments.
-See [Special Order Garments](https://www.churchofjesuschrist.org/tools/help/special-needs-garments) at ChurchofJesusChrist.org.
+Special-order garments may be purchased for members who are bedridden, have severe physical disabilities, or have allergies to certain fabrics or garments (see “[Garments and Sacred Clothing](http://store.churchofjesuschrist.org/clothing),” store.ChurchofJesusChrist.org).

-Shorter temple robes are available for members who are in wheelchairs or who have other needs.
-See [store.ChurchofJesusChrist.org](https://store.churchofjesuschrist.org/new-category/clothing/5637160336.c).
+Shorter temple robes are available for members who are in wheelchairs or who have other needs (see [store.ChurchofJesusChrist.org](https://store.churchofjesuschrist.org/new-category/clothing/5637160336.c)).

 38.5.4